Weights for longitudinal analysis

 Alternatively, which weighting approach would you recommend to run a longitudinal analysis for the years 1991-2015?

-#7 Updated by Olena Kaminska about 2 years ago
+#7 Updated by Olena Kaminska over 2 years ago

 Thanks for the clarification.
 If you are doing a longitudinal analysis you need just one weight - the weight that comes from the last wave in your analysis.
 If you start in 1991 then the weight is '91'.
 You drop lots of people partially because of attrition but mainly because there were a number of boosts to the sample since 1991 (the biggest being Understanding Society in 2009).
 You will have higher number of people if you start in 2001 (use '01' weight) and in 2010 (if you use ub weight) etc.